 4.149 Through option 3, substantial new service provision could be achieved through the delivery of one or more new strategic allocations or new settlements.
 The location of this element of development through option 3 is unknown therefore uncertainty is attached to the potential access for new residents to existing services and facilities and jobs in the plan area.
 Where development is well related to existing settlements, some immediate access to existing service and facilities may be possible, although this may result in the existing provision becoming over-burdened.
 The timing of new service provision as part of new strategic allocations/ new settlements will also be important.
-Options 1A and 4 could provide residents with access to some local services at the small, more rural settlements and limit the potential for rural service provision, it is unlikely to support substantial new service delivery in the plan area.
+Options 1A and 4 could provide residents with access to some local services at the small, more rural settlements and limit the potential for rural service stagnation.
+However, while this approach could support some new service provision, it is unlikely to support substantial new service delivery in the plan area.
 A high number of residents are also likely to have limited access to some essential services and facilities.